 In March, I finally got the chance to visit Lisbon with my boyfriend and his sister.
 We had already planned to visit Paris for a family trip, and wanted to add a second destination in Europe to the trip.
 Portugal became a top contender with its sunny climate and great value for money compared to other European countries.

 After hearing so many good things about Portugal‘s capital, I had high expectations for this up-and-coming travel destination.
 Our four-day visit totally exceeded my expectations and left me wishing we had more time to spend in Lisbon.
 I adored this quirky yet charming city, and hope that this Lisbon travel guide and long weekend itinerary will make you fall in love with Lisbon too!
+If you’re planning to see more of Portugal, be sure to also check out my Sintra Day Trip Itinerary & Guide and Porto 36-Hour Itinerary!

 How to Get to Lisbon: